NicolajHP/chittyChatty/README.txt

 Log all service calls (Publish, Broadcast, ...) using the log package - check

-Demonstrate that the system can be started with at least 3 client nodes Demonstrate that a client node can join the system Demonstrate that a client node can leave the system
+Demonstrate that the system can be started with at least 3 client nodes Demonstrate that a client node can join the system - check Demonstrate that a client node can leave the system - check

 Optional: All elements of the Chitty-Chat service are deployed as Docker containers - check